 In 2017, I was awarded a grant from the City of Houston to make two outdoor installations.
-These installations will be giant blocks of ice that will melt to reveal a map showing likely sea-level rise in Galveston in the year 2517, according to science.
+These installations are giant blocks of ice that melt to reveal a map showing likely sea-level rise in Galveston in the year 2517, according to science.
 The goal is to create a thought-provoking and beautiful installation that will be seen by a diverse group of people who might otherwise not be exposed to fine art.
-The first installation opens October 21, 2017 in Art Alley located within the Sawyer Yards creative campus and can be visited over the course of the next year.
+The first installation opened October 21, 2017 in Art Alley located within the Sawyer Yards creative campus and can be visited over the course of the next year.
 The second opens March 23, 2018 at Rice University’s Solar Studios.
 The project is funded in part by the City of Houston through Houston Arts Alliance.

 On March 23, from 6-10 p.m. at Rice, I will have a 4,000 pound block of ice and map installation showing Galveston in the year 2500, as a part of a group opening, complete with modern dance performance at 7.
 The Solar Studios are a new exhibition space at Rice, run by Lina Dib.

 The Solar Studios at Rice University presents The Ends of Our Index Fingers Are Mute

 Solar Studios at Rice University is a hub for creative thinking about living systems, addressing art, energy and the environment.
 Join us for performance, sculpture and installation with artists Daniela Antelo, Bradly Brown, Brenda Cruz-Wolf, Tony Day, Lina Dib, Trey Duvall and Erik Hagen.
 Opening reception Friday March 23rd 6pm-10pm, featuring a performance by Daniela Antelo and five others at 7pm.